-Any intention to resign from a programme should be discussed with the programme leader or Associate Director.
-The relevant form is available from the Education and Social Work Student Centre and must be signed by the Programme Leader or Associate Director.
+Any intention to resign from a programme should be discussed with the Programme Leader.
+The relevant form is available from the Education and Social Work Student Centre and must be signed by the Programme Leader.

 Request an official transcript

 Students are able to create an unofficial transcript which is an unofficial record of courses that they have attempted at the University with Student Services online, which can be used for internal use.
 If you require an official transcript of your academic record to supply to someone outside the University, you can do so by following the instructions here.